-The Most Critical Factor in High-End Radar and Communications Systems:
+The #1 Most Critical Factor in High-End Radar & Communications Systems: Low Phase Noise

 If you’re anyone involved with the design and implementation of communication systems, you most likely hear that word “phase noise” all the time.
 Maybe even more times than you’d like.
 Get used to it for now, it will be used a lot in this post.